|[Regions of Italy] [Back to Piedmont]||A Photo Album of Turin|

 From Piazza Castello, walk beneath the porticoes of Via Roma, the city's most elegant shopping street, until you come to lovely Piazza Carignano.
 Get here early, because you can easily spend the entire morning in the Palazzo dell'Accademia delle Scienze, home of the Museo Egizio, which for Egyptian artifacts is second only to the Archeological Museum in Cairo (and frankly, if you consider its excellent English-language explanations, we consider it the world's BEST Egyptian museum).
 But start your visit on the floors above, in the Galleria Sabauda, the excellent private collection of the Savoy Dukes, who were as collection-crazy as any royal family.
 The fruits of their buying frenzies far outshine the Borghese's or Brera's, are almost as vast as the Uffizi's, and include Italy's largest set of Flemish works.
 The portraits, battle recreations, scenes from life in the 17th and 18th centuries, still lives, and paintings range from early Renaissance religious art to late 18th-century masterpieces.
 Amongst the countless treasures are works by Beato Angelico, Filippino Lippi, Botticelli, the Bellinis, Mantegna, Sodoma (his Sacred Family includes the most human St. Joseph we have ever seen), Van Eyck, Van Dyck, Guido Reni, Rembrandt, Rubens, Orazio Gentileschi, Veronese, Tintoretto, Tiepolo, Sassoferrato, Guercino, Velasquez, Van Wittel (who portrays the Coliseum and Forum in open countryside in 1711), Duccio di Buoninsegna, Melozzi da Forli' (with two angels, of course), Signorelli, Titian, Palma The Elder and Guardi.
 Lesser-known artists include Bellotto (views of 18th-century Turin), Abraham Constantin (exquisite miniature portraits), and Defendente Ferrari (a local star).
 You can easily spend three hours here and be just as enlightened and invigorated as you'd have been in the Vatican -- but without fighting the infuriating crowds.
 Click here to see more paintings from the Galleria Sabauda.

 But wait, there's more!
 The Egyptian Museum occupies the first three floors of this incredible edifice.
-Click here for a more detailed description of what we consider one of the richest and best-organized museums on the planet.

 When you emerge into the 21st century, you'll be ready for some R and R. Stroll through